eGovPDX/apps.portland.gov/README.md

 - Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VS Code.
 - Open this repository in [VS Code](https://code.visualstudio.com/).
-- When VS Code prompts you, build and start the dev container.
-If not, use Ctrl+Shift+P and search "open dev container".
+- After opening the repository, VS Code should build the dev container and prompt you to "Reopen in Container" in the bottom-right corner.
+If not, use Ctrl+Shift+P and search "Reopen in Container".

 ### 2. Install dependencies